mh-cbon/go-msi/unice-recipe.md

 Start by installing vagrant using the sources available [here](https://www.vagrantup.com/downloads.html)

-Install virtualbox from [here](https://www.virtualbox.org/wiki/Linux_Downloads) (I can t remember if distro package are fine, let me know if you try it)
+Install virtualbox from [here](https://www.virtualbox.org/wiki/Linux_Downloads) (I can t remember if the distro packages are fine, let me know if you try it)

-Install thoe vagrant plugin
+Install the vagrant plugins

 ```sh
 vagrant plugin install winrm